The Prettiest Lake in Every State

 Rhode Island: Great Salt Pond

 The smallest U.S. state boasts a number of pretty waterways to choose from.
-Great Salt Pond on Block Island, about 13 miles off the main coast of Rhode Island, is arguably the most gorgeous of the bunch.
+Great Salt Pond on Block Island, about 13 miles off the main coast of Rhode Island, is arguably the best lake of the bunch.
 It used to be an enclosed pond, but it now functions as a tidal harbor for boats and yachts.
-The Great Salt Pond and surrounding area is even on the National Register of Historic Places for its archaeological and historic interest.
-Besides the aforementioned harbor, the pond is also a great spot to fish, paddle, and swim in its protected northern sector, a designated no-anchor area.
-The southern sector remains a bustling yacht destination.
-If you’re road-tripping through Rhode Island, check out its strangest roadside attraction.
+The Great Salt Pond and the surrounding areas are even on the National Register of Historic Places for their archaeological and historic interest.
+Besides the aforementioned harbor, the pond is also a great spot to fish, paddle and swim in its protected northern sector, a designated no-anchor area.

 scenery around lake jocasse gorge